 - 1. The timeframes for submission and approval are provided as approximate dates.
 The dates provided are the outside dates for when submission is required.
 Primary Contractors may submit plans prior to the completion of the audit using estimates of the Reinvestment Funds available.
 Submission timeframes are calculated from the beginning and ending dates of the annual Agreement.
 Dates for review and approval may vary depending on any additional information or clarification needed.
 The review process is summarized below, and detailed steps are provided in Attachment 1. - 2.
-Plans for Reinvestment Funds are submitted annually based on the HealthChoices Agreement year. - 3.
+Reinvestment Funds are determined annually based on the agreement year.
+Reinvestment plans may be submitted for funds available in the previous agreement year or unspent funds from prior agreement year. - 3.
 Draft plans are submitted to the OMHSAS Field Office for review and comment once the amount of Reinvestment Funds are identified and confirmed by OMHSAS.
 This should be no later than the first day of the ninth (9th) month after the end of the Agreement year. - 4.
-A BHRS exception request and service description approved by the OMHSAS Children's Bureau must be submitted along with the Reinvestment plan, when appropriate, or when a proposed service requires a BHRS program description approval.
-Any changes to this process must be reviewed by the OMHSAS Field Office. - 5.
-The OMHSAS Field Office provides written feedback to the Primary Contractor. - 6.
-Final reinvestment plans are to be submitted within thirty (30) days of receiving OMHSAS feedback. - 7.
+The OMHSAS Field Office provides written feedback to the Primary Contractor. - 5.
+Final reinvestment plans are to be submitted within thirty (30) days of receiving OMHSAS feedback. - 6.
 The Service System Review Committee (SSRC) reviews and approves final reinvestment plans.
 If there are questions, the questions are provided to the Primary Contractor.
-Once the Primary Contractor satisfactorily responds to the questions by providing the requested additional information and/or submitting a revised plan, written approval will be provided. - 8.
-The Primary Contractor cannot begin implementing the approved reinvestment plan until written notification is received that the plan is approved and when the funds to support the plan have been deposited into a restricted account as required (within thirty (30) days of plan approval). - 9.
-If Reinvestment Funds from a subsequent year are intended to be used to continue funding a previously approved reinvestment plan priority, the Primary Contractor must submit the previously approved plan with updated financial information related to the request for continuation funding.
+Once the Primary Contractor satisfactorily responds to the questions by providing the requested additional information and/or submitting a revised plan, written approval will be provided. - 7.
+The Primary Contractor cannot begin implementing the approved reinvestment plan until written notification is received that the plan is approved and the funds to support the plan have been deposited into a restricted account as required (within thirty (30) days of plan approval). - 8.
+If in a subsequent year, Reinvestment Funds are intended to be used to continue funding for a previously approved reinvestment plan priority, the Primary Contractor must submit the previously approved plan with updated financial information related to the request for continuation funding.
 There should be evidence that stakeholders continue to support the plan priority and evidence of the benefit from implementing the priority.
-OMHSAS will expedite the review of the plan.
+OMHSAS will expedite the review of the plan. - 9.
+When additional funds are identified, plans must be submitted no later than twelve

-10. When additional funds are identified, plans must be submitted no later than twelve (12) months from the date additional Reinvestment Funds are identified.
+(12) months from the date additional Reinvestment Funds are identified.
 The new plans will be reviewed at the time they are received following the same process described above.
 Exceeding this timeframe for submission may result in the DHS recovery of these funds.